MrNova420/Novas-Auto-Verus-Miner/README.md

-# Novas-Auto-Verus-Miner
+# Novas Auto Verus Miner For Termux
+Note
+  "Novas Auto Verus Miner /auto-verus-miner-termux -In Beta Since 8/7/2025                           - Project Started 8/7/2025 6:37 pm is a work in progress User Friendly Automated Advanced Verus Miner not just any Miner the Very Best for Termux!"

 # The most advanced, fully automated Verus Miner setup for Termux.

-Novas Auto Verus Miner /auto-verus-miner-termux -In Beta Since 8/7/2025                           - Project Started 8/7/2025 6:37 pm is a work in progress User friendly Automated Advanced Verus Miner not just any miner the very best!

 ## Features